freeCodeCamp/guide/src/pages/vim/index.md

 - powerful search and replace
 - integrates with many tools
 - built-in macro support for automation text manipulation
+- usable on systems that lack support for GUI based text editors

 For more information head to <a href='https://vim.sourceforge.io' target='_blank' rel='nofollow'>Vim's homepage</a>